Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 The tower is by far the most distinguishable landmark in the entire city of Venice.
 What’s more?
 The tower also accommodates viewers.

-Because of this, you definitely want to visit it.
-You may consider climbing it in order to enjoy the breathtaking gazes of the entire city.
+Because of this, you want to visit it.
+You may consider climbing it to enjoy the breathtaking gazes of the entire city.

-You will also get to view the adjacent city and the amazing views it offers.
+You will also get to view the adjacent city and the fantastic views it offers.

 Take a Walk along the Lido di Venezia

-Lido di Venezia is a long sandbar that measures roughly 11 kilometers.
+Lido is a long sandbar that measures roughly 11 kilometers.
 The area that is in and around the sandbar is home to around 20,000 inhabitants.

 A walk along the sandbar grants you the rare privilege of seeing the adjacent ocean and the breathtaking views it offers.